EasyIME/NIME/README.md

 ## Development

 - npm i
-- `cd ./example` and run `node index.js`
+- npm start

+It would start example server to help develop core library.

 ## Usage

-> I didn't push into npm yet.
-This is WIP project.
+> This is WIP project.
 You can see example in `./example`.

 `ime.json` is to configure IME.